jclapp04/NoteDetector-Arduino/README.md

   - GitHub account

-Single-Digit 7-Segment Display Setup (Single-Resistor Version) Components
+Single-Digit 7-Segment Display Setup (Single-Resistor Version)

+Components

 1 × Arduino Mega 2560 (or Uno)

 1 × Single-digit 7-segment display (common cathode)

 1 × 220 Ω – 1 kΩ resistor

 Breadboard and jumper wires

 Wiring Instructions

 Place the 7-segment display in the center of the breadboard so that each side of pins sits on a separate row.
 Identify the display pins.
-A typical layout (from top left down one side and up the other) is: a, f, GND, b,
+A typical layout (from top left down one side and up the other) is:

+a, f, GND, b,
 DP, c, GND, d, e, g
-(Refer to your display’s datasheet if the order differs.)

 Connect one of the common-cathode pins to Arduino GND through a single resistor (220 Ω – 1 kΩ).

 Connect the other common-cathode pin directly to GND.

 Connect each segment pin directly to the Arduino pins shown below:

 Segment	Arduino Pin
 a	D2
 b	D3